Letter I wrote the day after the (2016) election.

 I acknowledge that I am afraid, I acknowledge that fear makes me feel separate and that feeling of separation is anxiety-inducing, I acknowledge that I am sad.
 I acknowledge that there is an awful pit in my stomach.
 I acknowledge that I am deeply disappointed.
 I acknowledge that I feel incredibly vulnerable.

 I also acknowledge that I love my life and I love this planet and I love making art and doing yoga and riding my bike and reading good books and writing stories and making love.
 I love the mountains and the air.
-I love the time we have had together so far.
+I love the time I have had on Earth so far.

 I acknowledge that I have the right to be here and to live in joy.